fleetdm/fleet/handbook/marketing/docs-handbook.md

 This page details processes related to maintaining and updating the ([Fleet docs](https://fleetdm.com/docs)).

+## Writing documentation
+You don’t have to be a “writer” to write documentation.
+Nobody knows Fleet better than the people who are building our product.
+That puts developers in the perfect position to show users what Fleet can do.

+This guide will help you write docs that help users achieve their goals with Fleet.

+### Remember the reader
+People come from different backgrounds.
+New users may not know terms that are common knowledge for seasoned developers.
+Since Fleet has users all over the world, English may not be their first language.
+Your writing must be easy for any user to understand.

+- **Think of every user.** Define technical terms in the doc or include a link.
+- **Strive for simplicity.** Avoid complex sentences and long paragraphs.
+- **Be approachable.** Write like you’re meeting a new member of your team.

+### Answer the question
+It’s what we’re all about at Fleet.
+People read docs in order to accomplish their goals.
+Those goals can vary from learning about Fleet for the first time to looking for troubleshooting tips.
+Make sure your doc meets the specific need of the user at that moment.

+- **Understand the question.** Be clear about the topic you’re discussing.
+- **Narrow your focus.** Avoid explanations that distract from the main topic.
+- **No more, no less.** Use just enough information to give an accurate answer.

+### Follow a framework
+Starting with a blank page can be scary.
+That’s why it helps to have a framework for your writing.
+Follow these four steps to write your docs: introduction, explanation, reference, and troubleshooting.

+#### Introduction
+Give an overview of the topic.
+You don’t need to mention everything at the beginning.
+Briefly establish the question you’re addressing.
+People want to get to the answer A.S.A.P.

+#### Explanation
+You’ve let users know why they’re reading your doc.
+It’s time to make sure they understand the topic.
+This will be most of your documentation.
+Don’t shy away from details.

+#### Reference
+Support your explanation with relevant references.
+This shows users how to put your explanation into practice.
+Such material will keep users coming back.

+#### Troubleshooting
+Nothing is perfect.
+Your readers understand this.
+Users will appreciate it if you identify common problems — and provide solutions — before they encounter these issues later.

+### Document every change
+Any change to Fleet’s code should be documented, from adding patches to building features.
+This allows users and Fleeties to stay up to date with improvements to our product.

+You don’t need to wait until a change has been made to write a new doc.
+Starting with documentation can help you discover ways to make Fleet even better.

+Writing about how to use a new feature puts you in the shoes of the user.
+If something seems complicated, you have the opportunity to improve it — before committing a line of code.

 ## Responsibilities

 The [website group](https://fleetdm.com/handbook/company/product-groups#website-group) is responsible for maintaining the Fleet documentation.